cyz020403/ML-Algorithm-Examples/README.md

 Machine learning course experiment.

-It is also the implement and summary of some basic algorithms of machine learning.
+It is also the implement and summary of some basic machine learning algorithms.